SCKelemen/clix/README.md

 ### Defining commands and subcommands

 Every command in a `clix` application is represented by a [`*clix.Command`](command.go).
-`clix.NewCommand` initialises a command with a scoped flag set and a default `--help` flag, letting you focus on wiring behaviour:
+`clix.NewCommand` initializes a command with a scoped flag set and a default `--help` flag, letting you focus on wiring behavior:

 ```go
 import "fmt"